The original blog is working again.

 I went to the East Wind Drive In, which is very popular here.
 There is usually a huge line and over an hour wait for food.

 I got there when there was no line and ordered a large ice cream come.
 Little did I know, the ice cream was 10.5 inches high.
+They put the whole thing into a cup for me since it was so tall:

 I don't think I need to tell you how awesome this was.
 A food highlight of the trail.
 Many hikers were in town, and we all spent time hanging out.
 At this point, many of us have been hiking together for 4 months, and we've become friends.
 I ate dinner at a local bar with Dr. Pounder, a hiker I met all the way back on day 2.
 He's from Berlin.